-My work in ceramics is inspired mostly by my social observations and experiences.
+My work is inspired by my social observations and experiences.

-The 'us' that we put forth is always an edited version of our real self.
-In some ways my art acknowledges the multiplicity in us and the paradox of our inevitable duplicity.
+The 'us' that we present is always an edited version of our real self.
+My art acknowledges the duplicity in us and the inevitable paradox of it.